-A script outline is a concise description of the whole script, containing characters, loglines, synopses and an overview of the acts.
+A script outline is a concise description of the script, containing characters, loglines, synopses, and an overview of the acts.
 This is then usually built out and developed into a treatment.

 This is an important step to take before writing your script.
 The outline allows you to combat writer’s block and gives you a structure in which you will use to build the script.
-You have an overview of where the story is heading, who the characters are and what their wants and needs are.
+You have an overview of where the story is heading, who the characters are, and their wants and needs.

 What are the benefits of having a script outline?

 The script outline is one of the most important aspects of preparation before you write your script.
 This can save you from having to consistently change your script and the direction.
-It proves beneficial for writer’s block and helps resolve any issues when determining the next step in your movie.
-Here we breakdown the key aspects to a script outline.
+It proves beneficial for writer’s block and helps resolve any issues when determining your movie’s next step.
+Here we breakdown the key aspects of a script outline.